-Even with the giant brands like Urbanspoon and Yelp hitting on the Food niche, the local institutions like Louisville Hot Bytes, Edible Louisville and Consuming Louisville have far richer content and more of it.
+Even with giant brands like Urbanspoon and Yelp hitting on the Food niche, local institutions like Louisville Hot Bytes, Edible Louisville, and Consuming Louisville have far richer content and more of it.

-The issues remain that owners of these brands want to do more than simply dominate their niche and thus dilute a pure brand into one that’s watered down.
+The issue remains that owners of these brands want to do more than simply dominate their niche and thus dilute a pure brand into one that’s watered down.
 Positioning 101 states that the marketing battle takes place in the minds of the consumers who have something akin to ladders for specific products or services.

 Sites like InsiderLouisville do a better than of communicating the late-breaking, local news items in Louisville faster than any of the competition and they are divided clearly by topic.

-But what I’d like to see is the Primary Brand be something like, Louisville Food Reviews by Steve Coomes with InsiderLouisville being the sub-brand.
-I wonder if they’ll listen to a pitch?
+But what I’d like to see is the Primary Brand to be something like Louisville Food Reviews by Steve Coomes with InsiderLouisville being the sub-brand.
+I wonder if they’ll listen to a pitch.

 I’ll admit, it’s good but could be better.